Delivery Hero: Monopolistic behaviour

 Talabat and Carriage, both of which are owned by Delivery Hero, were sued by the Kuwait Competition Protection Authority (CPA) in 2019 after they refused to pay fines totalling more than 5 million KWD (~$16.5 million) due to their monopolistic acts in their contracts with restaurants.

 Regulatory fines

 In 2023, Germany's Federal Financial Supervisory Authority (BaFin) imposed a 630,000 euro administrative fine on Delivery Hero for failing to disclose inside information.

 In June 2025, the European Commission fined Delivery Hero and its subsidiary Glovo a combined €329 million for participating in an antitrust cartel.
 The companies were found to have engaged in anti-competitive practices between 2018 and 2022, including a no-poach agreement and the exchange of commercially sensitive information, before Delivery Hero acquired sole control of Glovo in July 2022.
 Delivery Hero received a €223 million fine, while Glovo was fined €105.7 million, with both firms receiving a 10% reduction for acknowledging their involvement.

+Controversy over caged egg sourcing on Delivery Hero platforms

+In 2026, Delivery Hero faced criticism from animal welfare organizations regarding its lack of a global commitment to eliminate caged eggs from products and meals offered across its platforms.
+Advocacy groups called on the company to adopt higher animal welfare standards, noting that several competitors had already committed to transitioning to cage-free egg sourcing.
+The issue was highlighted through consumer awareness campaigns and public criticism concerning the continued availability of caged egg products across Delivery Hero’s platforms.